Questions About Insurance for Tinnitus and Hearing Aids

 Are you “In-Network” with my health insurance?

 We are considered “In-Network” with United Health Care and UMR commercial insurance plans.
+Out-of-network benefits are often the same as in-network benefits for audiology services.

 Does it matter if you are “In-Network” with my insurance company?

 The answer is probably “no”, but please understand why.
-Because in most cases, in- and out-of-network benefits for audiology services are the exact same.
+Because in most cases, in- and out-of-network benefits for audiology services are the same.

 That is one reason we have a dedicated insurance team.
 We work with your insurance on your behalf to determine what benefits you have that will apply toward treatment.